 The Civil Process Division is commanded by a Civil Process Captain, and is assisted by a Civil Process Lieutenant and Three Sergeants.
-These supervisors have 17 fulltime officers, and 10 Reserve Officers to fulfill the duties of the office.
+These supervisors have 14 fulltime officers to fulfill the duties of the office.
 The Civil Process Division serves civil processes issued by the court system.
 Civil refers to such things as lawsuits, divorces, subpoenas for court, child support, judgments, Small Claims court, etc. Most often the court issues a paper, and civil process deputies serve the paper to the named person(s).
 The paper often tells the named person(s) a court date or an action that must be taken.

 Civil Process and the Sheriff

 The role of the Sheriff has been largely determined by tradition and law into the present day responsibilities of the Sheriff.
 The Office of the Sheriff is one of the oldest offices in the history of the English-Speaking people.